B-Ricey763/haha-heros-react-app/README.md

 # HaHa Heros

-_Georgia Tech's Bits of Good Spring 2024 Developer assessment by Bryce_
+_Georgia Tech's Bits of Good Spring 2024 Developer assessment, to see requirements (click here)[https://github.com/GTBitsOfGood/spring24-dev-assessment]_

+This is a full stack react app with a very fleshed out frontend and a working backend.

 ## Quickstart
 Clone the repository.
 Then, install yarn if you haven't and run: